Avniel Singh Ghuman, PhD

 As director of MEG (Magnetoencephalography) Research, one of Dr. Ghuman’s primary roles is to facilitate, develop, and advance clinical and basic neuroscience research using MEG.
 To this end, he is helping to develop new research applications for MEG in collaboration with researchers throughout the community.
 MEG is the most powerful functional neuroimaging technique for noninvasively recording magnetic fields generated by electrophysiological brain activity, providing millisecond temporal resolution and adequate spatial resolution of neural events.

-To accomplish these research goals, Dr. Ghuman’s lab records electrophysiological brain activity from humans using both invasive (intracranial EEG; iEEG — in collaboration with Taylor Abel, MD, and Jorge Gonzalez-Martinez, MD, PhD) and non-invasive (magnetoencephalography; MEG) measures.
+To accomplish these research goals, Dr. Ghuman’s lab records electrophysiological brain activity from humans using both invasive (intracranial EEG; iEEG — in collaboration with Taylor Abel, MD, and Jorge González-Martínez, MD, PhD) and non-invasive (magnetoencephalography; MEG) measures.
 In conjunction with these millisecond scale recordings they use multivariate machine learning methods, network analysis, and advanced signal processing techniques to assess the information processing dynamics reflected in brain activity.
 Additionally, his lab uses direct neural stimulation to examine how disrupting and modulating brain activity alters visual perception.
 This combination of modalities and analysis techniques allow Dr. Ghuman to ask fine-grained questions about neural information processing and information flow at both the scale of local brain regions and broadly distributed networks.
-More information on Dr. Ghuman's research can be found on the Laboratory of Cognitive Neurodynamics webpage.
+Dr. Ghuman's research can be found on the Laboratory of Cognitive Neurodynamics webpage.

 Dr. Ghuman's publications can be reviewed through the National Library of Medicine's publication database.